akshitdandyan/alien-simulator/README.md

-## Task 02: Alien Simulator – Extension
+## Task 03: Alien Simulator – New Packages

 ### My thought process for this Task